Kris Paronto: Writing and Speaking career

 Following his exit from the CIA, Paronto became an author and public speaker.
 After the U.S. captured Ahmed Abu Khatallah for his role in the Benghazi attack and brought him to the U.S., Paronto was critical of the decision made by the Obama administration to have him tried before a jury in Federal court.
 In protest of that decision, Paronto refused to testify at his trial.
 Along with Mitchell Zuckoff and other members of the Annex Security Team stationed in Benghazi, Paronto co-wrote the book 13 Hours: The Inside Account of What Really Happened In Benghazi.
 The book was the basis for the Michael Bay-directed film 13 Hours: The Secret Soldiers of Benghazi.

 In 2017, Paronto released his second book, The Ranger Way: Living the Code On and Off the Battlefield, a self-help book and survival guide based on Paronto's military experiences.

 Other media

 Paronto hosted the pilot episode of War Heroes, a documentary series about American military personnel, produced by Fox Trail Productions.

+In 2017 Paronto starred in the music video for the song "Madness" by the metalcore band All That Remains.

 In November 2019, Paronto launched Battleline Podcast with Ian Scotto which has continued since.